 Electrical – This occurs at the point of contact to a live electrical component, and at the where the current exits the body.
 It can also cause burns inside the body as current travels through the tissue.
 Electrical burns are extremely painful and difficult to treat.

 Burns usually come from working very close to the hazard.
-As we refer to the Hierarchy of Control and Hazard Assessment, the best way to protect ourselves and others is to:
+As we refer to the Hierarchy of Control and Hazard Communication, the best way to protect ourselves and others is to:

 Thermal: Shut down and let cool any equipment or area being worked on.
 Place guards or barriers around hot objects.